How to Run a Silent Auction with Charity Auction Software

 Before you start planning your silent auction, set a specific fundraising goal for your event so you can determine the number and value of items needed to reach your target.
 Keep in mind factors like the size of your audience, the average income level of attendees, and the amount of money you need to raise.
 Having a clear goal in mind will also help you measure the success of your silent auction event and make adjustments for future charity auctions.

 Gone are the days of manually tallying bids on paper sheets.
 Selecting a silent auction software can make the entire process much smoother and more efficient.
-Look for silent auction software that allows you to easily input and organize auction items, track bids in real-time, and send automatic notifications to winning bidders.
+Funraise Auctions allows you to easily input and organize auction items, track bids in real-time, and send outbid notifications to winning bidders.
 There's even mobile bidding software!
-Mobile bidding software makes it easier for attendees to participate and bid on items from their smartphones.
+Mobile bidding tools and silent auction software makes it easier for attendees to participate and bid on items from their smartphones.
 Online auction software is an important aspect of your silent auction planning, do don't skimp!

 The most successful silent auctions are planned months in advance so that your planning committee has plenty of time to secure high-interest auction items.